List of Marvel Comics characters: R: Hobgoblin's Ringer

-Roderick Kingsley later sold the Ringer gear to an unnamed criminal.
-Ringer, Steeplejack, and Tumbler are shown to be in the services of Roderick Kinglsley.
-They were later ambushed by the Goblin King's servants Menace and Monster (the "Goblin" form of Carlie Cooper).
+Roderick Kingsley sells the Ringer gear to an unnamed criminal.
+Ringer, Steeplejack, and Tumbler are shown to be in the services of Kingsley.
+They are later ambushed by the Goblin King's servants Menace and Monster.

-Following Spider-Man's victory over the Goblin King, Ringer was among the former Hobgoblin minions at the Bar with No Name where they encounter Electro.

-While Spider-Man and Ms. Marvel are fighting Doctor Minerva during the Spider-Verse storyline, the Ringer robs the Diamond District only to be defeated by the new hero Silk.

-In the Slide-Away Casino, Melter and Killer Shrike take Ringer to the back room.
-Black Cat shows him various items and tells him that even she cannot steal everything and sometimes must pay for them and asks him how is she supposed to do that when nobodies like him do not pay her weekly cut.
-Ringer tells Black Cat he did not pay because he was captured by Silk, owed the Spot for getting him out of jail, and had to pay Tinkerer for new equipment.
-He tells her that they worked in some jobs before and remembers her having a heart and asks for compassion.
-Black Cat hesitates long enough for the Ringer to attack them, hitting Felicia in her arm before she takes him down.
-Black Cat tells Ringer he will make three times the cut and will also serve as an example, having Killer Shrike and Melter beat him up.
-Melter and Killer Shrike then bring in Ringer and Black Cat tells Ringer to spread the word that no one steals from her.

-Roderick Kingsley later regains Ringer's services.

-Ringer and Man Mountain Marko attack a book fair to rob it only to be defeated by Spider-Man.
+Powers, abilities and equipment

+Ringer's super abilities are entirely derived from his costume, which is equipped with wrist-mounted devices which create ring-shaped projectiles with variable effects, such as blunt missiles, explosives, cryogenic freezing missiles, and constriction devices.
+The suit also features several interlocking rings which can form a lasso, ladder or whip.
+The original suit could only produce a limited number of ring missiles; the Tinkerer's upgrades later included "particulate-matter condensers" which draw city smog and soot from the air, providing the suit with virtually unlimited ammunition.

+As Strikeback, Anthony Davis had cybernetic enhancements which bestowed him with increased strength, stamina, and resillience to physical damage, flight capability via boot jets, inbuilt energy blasters, and teleportation ability.

 Rintrah

 Rintrah is a character appearing in American comic books published by Marvel Comics.
 He is an other-dimensional mystic.
 The character, created by Peter B. Gillis and Chris Warner, first appeared in Doctor Strange #80 (Dec.
 1986).

-Rintrah is a green, minotaur-like entity from an other-dimensional planet called R'Vaal.
+Rintrah is a green, minotaur-like creature from an other-dimensional planet called R'Vaal.
 There, because of his sensitivity to occult forces and his potential to become a skilled sorcerer, he is an apprentice to Enitharmon the Weaver.
 When Doctor Strange brings his Cloak of Levitation to Enitharmon for repair, the weaver sends Rintrah to return the restored cloak.
 After delivering the cloak, Strange briefly, and with permission, possesses his body to fend off Urthona.
-He remains with Strange for a short time before returning to his apprenticeship.
+He remains with Strange for a time as his apprentice.

 Rintrah later worked as a math teacher at Strange Academy.